guettli/programming-guidelines/README.md

 But then I thought to myself: "I want more.
 I am hungry.
 I want a copy+paste history not only in one application, but I also want it for the whole desktop".
 The solution is very simple, but somehow only a few people use it.
 The solution is called a clipboard manager.
-I use Diodon (Linux) and CopyQ (for Windows).
+I use [CopyQ](https://hluk.github.io/CopyQ/).
 I use ctrl+alt+v to open the list of last copy+paste texts.
+CopyQ supports regex searches in the history.

 ### Avoid searching with your eyes